denaro-coin/denaro/README.md

 For those who wish to only set up the PostgreSQL database, a `db_setup.sh` script is provided.
 This script focuses solely on preparing the PostgreSQL database for Denaro's blockchain.

-*Note: If the provided setup scripts fail to execute successfully, it may be because the 'apt' package manager is not available on your system.
-To resolve this issue, you can install 'apt' or manually modify either script to match the package manager that your system uses.
-Additionally, ensure that the package names specified are adjusted to correspond with those recognized by your package manager.*

 * Execute the commands below to initiate the installation: